sr320/lsamp-2023/docs/Mentoring_Plan.md

 ### Readings

-Find 5 papers discussion physiology of triploid and oysters
+Find 5 papers discussing physiology of triploid and oysters.

 ### Tasks

-Write summary of papers in notebook and indicate how they relate to project
+Write summary of two papers in notebook and indicate how they relate to project

 Extract RNA

-Make cDNA
+Order Primers

-select primers.
+Have initial CNV analysis done

 ### Milestones

-Obtain cDNA, order primers.
+Have RNA from experiment

 ------------------------------------------------------------------------